labgrid-project/labgrid/doc/getting_started.rst

 Exporter
 ~~~~~~~~

+The exporter is responsible for exporting resources to the client.
+It is noted
+that drivers are not handled by the exporter.
+In the distributed case, drivers
+are managed by the client.

 The exporter needs a configuration file written in YAML syntax, listing
 the resources to be exported from the local machine.
 The config file contains one or more named resource groups.